 Polymer based on resins prepared from a combination of acrylic and methacrylic esters.

-Typically, a threaded rod or rebar which is installed in a predrilled hole in a base material with a two part chemical compound.
+Typically, a threaded rod or rebar that is installed in a predrilled hole in a base material with a two-part chemical compound.

 Concrete that has been mixed with air-entraining additives to protect against freeze-thaw damage and provide additional workability.

 A granular material, such as sand, gravel, crushed stone and iron blast-furnace slag, used with a cementing medium to form a hydraulic cement concrete or mortar.

 The maximum design load that can be applied to an anchor.
 Allowable loads for mechanical and adhesive anchors are based on applying a factor of safety to the average ultimate load.